IQ classification: Differences in individual IQ classification

 IQ tests generally are reliable enough that most people 10 years of age and older have similar IQ scores throughout life.
 Still, some individuals score very differently when taking the same test at different times or when taking more than one kind of IQ test at the same age.
+About 42% of children change their score by 5 or more points when re-tested.

 For example, many children in the famous longitudinal Genetic Studies of Genius begun in 1921 by Lewis Terman showed declines in IQ as they grew up.

 Terman recruited school pupils based on referrals from teachers, and gave them his Stanford–Binet IQ test.
 Children with an IQ above 140 by that test were included in the study.
 There were 643 children in the main study group.
 When the students who could be contacted again (503 students) were retested at high school age, they were found to have dropped 9 IQ points on average in Stanford–Binet IQ.
-More than two dozen children dropped by 15 IQ points and six by 25 points or more.
+Some children dropped by 15 IQ points or by 25 points or more.
 Yet parents of those children thought that the children were still as bright as ever, or even brighter.

 Because all IQ tests have error of measurement in the test-taker's IQ score, a test-giver should always inform the test-taker of the confidence interval around the score obtained on a given occasion of taking each test.
 IQ scores are ordinal scores and are not expressed in an interval measurement unit.
-Besides the inherent error band around any IQ test score because tests are a "sample racks of learned behavior", IQ scores can also be misleading because test-givers fail to follow standardized administration and scoring procedures.
+Besides the reported error interval around IQ test scores, an IQ score could be misleading if a test-giver failed to follow standardized administration and scoring procedures.
 In cases of test-giver mistakes, the usual result is that tests are scored too leniently, giving the test-taker a higher IQ score than the test-taker's performance justifies.
-Some test-givers err by showing a "halo effect", with low-IQ individuals receiving IQ scores even lower than if standardized procedures were followed, while high-IQ individuals receive inflated IQ scores.
+On the other hand, some test-givers err by showing a "halo effect", with low-IQ individuals receiving IQ scores even lower than if standardized procedures were followed, while high-IQ individuals receive inflated IQ scores.

-IQ classifications for individuals also vary because category labels for IQ score ranges are specific to each brand of test.
+The categories of IQ vary between IQ test publishers as the category labels for IQ score ranges are specific to each brand of test.
 The test publishers do not have a uniform practice of labeling IQ score ranges, nor do they have a consistent practice of dividing up IQ score ranges into categories of the same size or with the same boundary scores.
-Thus psychologists should specify which test was given when reporting a test-taker's IQ.
+Thus psychologists should specify which test was given when reporting a test-taker's IQ category if not reporting the raw IQ score.
 Psychologists and IQ test authors recommend that psychologists adopt the terminology of each test publisher when reporting IQ score ranges.